Paul de Stuer: Favourite

-Saint-Mégrin was not among the first generation of Henri III's favourites, who had been with him since the siege of La Rochelle, rather he came to the court after Henri's election as king of the Commonwealth.
+Saint-Mégrin was not among the first generation of Henry III's favourites, who had been with him since the siege of La Rochelle, rather he came to the court after Henry's election as king of the Commonwealth.
 He was presented to the court by the duke of Guise, whose patronage ensured his quick rise.
 The king was keen to isolate those who could threaten him by peeling off their proteges at court, and as such brought Saint-Mégrin into his circle.

-Reign of Henri III
+Reign of Henry III

 Civil wars

-During the fifth civil war, Saint-Mégrin, and another of Henri's favourites Caylus commanded companies of light horse.
+During the fifth civil war, Saint-Mégrin, and another of Henry's favourites Caylus commanded companies of light horse.
 The peace that brought the civil war to a close would so enrage radical Catholics that civil war would quickly be resumed in 1577.
 During this short conflict, Saint-Mégrin commanded forces in Auvergne, for which the king rewarded him with a gift of 3000 livres.
-He struggled vainly against the forces of the king of Navarre in Angoumois, his plight not assisted by the opposition of the Bourdeaux Parlement.
+He struggled vainly against the forces of the king of Navarre in Angoumois, his plight not assisted by the opposition of the Bordeaux Parlement.
 The Parlement denied him entry to the city and threatened to seize him, on the pretext that he would betray the crown to the Protestants.
 Their suspicions were born of the fact that Saint-Mégrin's elder brother Jean, was serving under Navarre.
-Saint-Mégrin found an ally in Guy de Lansac, governor of Blaye, who afforded his troops entry despite the prohibition of the Parlement.
+Saint-Mégrin found an ally in the seigneur de Lanssac, governor of Blaye, who afforded his troops entry despite the prohibition of the Parlement.

 By 1576 Saint-Mégrin was a gentilhomme, affording him a yearly salary of 600 livres.